zzaimeche/saltwikiclone/Workflow.md

 * Go to https://github.com/orgs/openSUSE/teams/salt
 * Press "Request to join"
-* As soon as your request is approved, you can proceed
+* As soon as your request is approved, you can [proceed further steps](#arrow_right-start-here)

-:warning: If the URL above is not available for you, please first become a member of openSUSE organisation.
-If you _cannot_ push to the repository, you _must_ provide a pull request (PR)!
+:information_source: If the URL above is not available for you, please first become a member of openSUSE organisation.
+If you _cannot_ push to the repository, you **must** provide a pull request (PR)!

-### Submitting patches
+# Submitting patches

 Patches can be accepted by support team only when: